-Stage Four: Reparenting
+Stage Four: developmental excercises

-Maintaining our love with the child
+Maintaining a loving relationship with the

+child

-- Our adult must always remember the vow for the unwavering bond with the child. - We choose a short phrase such as "You are my beloved". - We repeatedly utter it loudly while we look at the happy and unhappy photos/avatars; the aim is to become habituated to uttering this phrase. - We recite one or two examples of the happy love songs we selected in Stage Three. - We loudly repeat these songs using our whole body. - The goal is that by memorizing these songs, we will get used to reciting them, and as a result always keep the relationship with the child in mind.
+- We must always remember our vow for an emotional bond between the adult self and the child. - We choose a short phrase such as "You are my beloved". - We repeatedly utter it loudly while we look at the two happy and unhappy photos/avatars; the aim is to become habituated to uttering this phrase. - We recite one or two examples of the happy love songs we selected in Stage Three. - We loudly repeat these songs using our whole body. - The goal is that by memorizing these songs, we will get used to reciting them, and as a result always keep the relationship with the child in mind.

-Maintaining a loving relationship with the child
+Stage Four: Developmental exercises Maintaining a loving relationship with the child

-- Habituation to singing the selected happy love songs is so strengthened in this way that we develop a tendency to spontaneously, unintentionally and effortlessly engage in reciting these songs in all kinds of circumstances. - As we become more habituated to singing these songs, we will be able to engage in reciting them even when we are depressed or anxious. - This will help reduce our pain and remind us of the loving relationship with the child. - These exercises help keep the secretion of serotonin, dopamine, and other mood enhancing neurotransmitters at a high level. - This will lead to more hope, motivation, and energy, and will have a moderating effect on depression and anxiety.
+- Habituation to singing the selected happy love songs is so strengthened in this way that we develop a tendency to spontaneously, unintentionally and effortlessly engage in reciting these songs in all kinds of circumstances. - As we become more habituated to singing these songs, we will be able to engage in reciting them even when we are depressed or anxious. - This will help reduce our pain and remind us of the loving relationship with the child. - These exercises help keep the secretion of serotonin, dopamine, and other mood enhancing neurotransmitters at a high level. - This will lead to a greater degree of hope, motivation, and energy, and will have a controlling effect on depression and anxiety.